kubeflow/community/proposals/kubeflow-conformance-program-proposal.md

 # Kubeflow Distribution

 A conformant Kubeflow Distribution is certified to provide a set of core functionalities and API integration options.

-A core set of these features are listed in the "[Pipeline tests](#heading=h.71p7gyy4tf5d)" and "[Metadata tests](#heading=h.wc7nytwk964f)'' sections.
+The tests will be designed in a way similar to [Kubernetes conformance program](https://github.com/cncf/k8s-conformance).

+The tests will be versioned.
+Each versioned certification is valid for 1 year.
+After 1 year, recertification against the latest version of the test will be required to maintain certification standing.

-At the high level, the tests certifies that Kubeflow Pipeline and Metadata are part of the distribution, and exposes a standard set of APIs.
+The first version of the tests certifies that Kubeflow Pipeline and Metadata are part of the distribution, and exposes a standard set of APIs.
 Pipeline and Metadata and the binding "glue" for other Kubeflow components.
 With open standards for certifying Kubeflow Applications (see next section), the Kubeflow conformance criteria gives more flexibility to Kubeflow distributors to provide customization.

-The tests will be designed in a way similar to [Kubernetes conformance program](https://github.com/cncf/k8s-conformance).
-The tests will be implemented in stages.
+Subsequent versions of the tests may include more components from Kubeflow organization.

 Conformant distributions is entitled to refer to the distribution as "Certified Kubeflow".
 The distribution can be listed under a partner page under the Kubeflow project.
 The naming of the distribution still needs to follow [Kubeflow Brand Guidelines](https://github.com/kubeflow/community/blob/master/KUBEFLOW_BRAND_GUIDELINES.pdf).

+The following are out of scope of the conformance tests:
+1. Product quality and supportability

+The test design is strongly influenced by Kubernetes conformance program, where a very narrow set of tests are established to verify key API functionality.
+Since the tests are versioned, it is hoped that unsupported distributions will fall out of conformance by discontinuing the certification with the latest test version.

+2. Development and distribution channel

+The test will not verify how the distribution is developed (e.g. in Kubeflow organization vs. outside), or how the distribution is made available to users.
+Such criteria are left to the Kubeflow organization to define and enforce.

 ## Example